Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 height per pixel = 4.61/1080 * 12 = 0.004265 feet/pixel = 0.05118 inches/pixel

-The amount of inches for the width and height repersented by the pixels can be used to find out the x and y coordinates by multiplying the pixels by the numbers provided [4 & 5].
+The amount of inches for the width and height represented by the pixels can be used to find out the x and y coordinates by multiplying the pixels by the numbers provided [4 & 5].
 The x and y coordinates can then be found by determining the pixel's coordinate in the image based on the array value of the pixel from the original image.
-Then, use the calculated pixel repersentation to multiple the image coordinate with the real world repersentation.
+Then, use the calculated pixel representation to multiple the image coordinate with the real world representation.
 This should provide the real world x and y coordinates of the object.
-At six feet, the golf ball will only be repersented by 36 pixels.
+At six feet, the golf ball will only be represented by 36 pixels.
 Six feet is the maximum distance the golf ball will be from the camera, so the one inch of error will be achievable.
 There is a 19 pixel buffer for motion blur and pixels blurring together.
 Using the standard margin of error equation in statistics